qgispt/qgis_pt_processing_pttransform/help/fromdatumlisboatoetrs89pttm06.rst

 Description
 -----------

-The tool take an input vector defined with the "Datum Lisboa" CRS (ESRI 102165 or EPSG 20791) and creates an output shapefile defined with the ETRS89-PTTM06 CRS (EPSG 3763).
+The tool takes an input vector layer defined with the "Datum Lisboa" CRS (ESRI 102165 or EPSG 20791) and creates an output shapefile defined with the ETRS89-PTTM06 CRS (EPSG 3763).
-Datum transformation NTv2 are used in the process, to garauntee the smallest error as possible.
+Datum transformation NTv2 are used in the process, to guarantee the smallest error as possible.

 Parameters
 ----------